Brian Boru: Ulster campaigns

 Though it is only speculation, it has been suggested that Brian and the Church in Ireland were together seeking to establish a new form of kingship in Ireland, one that was modelled after the kingships of England and France, in which there were no lesser ranks of regional kings—simply one king who had (or sought to have) power over all others in a unitary state.
-In any case, whether as High King or emperor, by 1011 all of the regional rulers in Ireland acknowledged Brian's authority.
+In any case, whether as high king or emperor, by 1011 all of the regional rulers in Ireland acknowledged Brian's authority.
 No sooner had Brian achieved this before it was lost again.

 Rebellion in Leinster

 Máel Mórda mac Murchada of Leinster had only accepted Brian's authority grudgingly, and in 1012 he rose in rebellion.
 The Cogadh Gaedhil re Gallaibh relates a story in which one of Brian's sons insults Máel Mórda, which leads him to declare his independence from Brian's authority and attack his neighbours.

 Another possible reason was that the kings of Leinster and Dublin believed Maél Sechnaill was weak and that the Kingdom of Meath was vulnerable.
 This was because Flaithbertaigh Uí Néill, king of the Cenél Eoghain and the northern Uí Néill, was again becoming troublesome for Brian.
 In 1013, he raided the Midlands, bringing him into direct conflict with Maél Sechnaill who was the king of Meath.
 The two armies had a stand-off near Kells, but Maél Sechnaill retreated for unknown reasons before any battle could occur.
 This led to the belief in Leinster that Meath was vulnerable, which would also weaken Brian if Leinster could knock one of his allies out of any conflict.

 Whatever the actual reason was, Máel Mórda sought allies with which to defy the High King.
 He found one in Flaithbertach Uí Neill in Ulster who had only recently submitted to Brian.
 Together, they attacked the province of Meath (again), where the former High King Máel Sechnaill sought Brian's help to defend his kingdom.

-In 1013, Brian led a force from his own province of Munster and from southern Connacht into Leinster; a detachment under his son, Murchad, ravaged the southern half of the province of Leinster for three months.
+In 1013, Brian led a force from his own province of Munster and from southern Connacht into Leinster, and a detachment under his son, Murchad, ravaged the southern half of the province of Leinster for three months.
 The forces under Murchad and Brian were reunited on 9 September outside the walls of Dublin.
 The city was blockaded by Brian's fleet, but it was the High King's army that ran out of supplies first, so that Brian was forced to abandon the siege and return to Munster around Christmas.